scpedicini/glyph-shift/README.md

 If you prefer to install the extension manually or want to use the latest development version:

 #### For Chrome/Edge/Brave:
-1. Download the latest `phonetic-mapper-*-chrome.zip` from the [Releases page](https://github.com/shaun/phonetic-mapper/releases)
+1. Download the latest `glyphshift-*-chrome.zip` from the [Releases page](https://github.com/scpedicini/glyph-shift/releases)
 2. Extract the zip file to a folder on your computer
 3. Open your browser and navigate to the extensions page:
    - Chrome: `chrome://extensions`